What are Combined Sewer Overflows (CSOs)?

 How often do CSO events occur?

 Fox Metro has worked hard to reduce the number of CSO events per year.
-Since the 2012 improvements, the average number of CSO events per year from 2012 to 2017 is less than 1.
-These events are usually due to extremely high precipitation events, like flooding, where the plant does not have sufficient capacity to treat all of the wastewater coming into the plant.
+Since the 2012 improvements, the average number of CSO events per year from 2012 to present is less than 1.
+These events are usually due to extremely high precipitation events, like flooding, where the plant does not have sufficient capacity to treat all of the wastewater flowing into the plant.

 A large percentage of the wastewater flow entering into Fox Metro is stormwater from the Combined Sewer System in Aurora.
 Therefore, the wastewater discharged into the Fox River during a CSO event is mostly comprised of stormwater.

 What are the health risks of CSOs?